 Knowing when to delegate tasks is a key leadership skill.
-To help improve your ability to delegate the right job at the right time I'm going to talk about Vince Clarke and Alison Moyet.
-Both multi million selling artists as individuals and to my mind, both underrated and overlooked.
+It's one of the best time management skills there is.
+To help improve your ability to delegate the right job at the right time and to better manage your workload I'm going to talk about Vince Clarke and Alison Moyet.
+No really!

 If you split Vince Clarke open he’d have the word POP running through him like a stick of rock.
 He was early Depeche Mode’s sole songwriter and later formed pop behemoths Erasure.